pubnub/pubnub-mcp-server/resources/sdk_docs/dart_overview.md

 # Dart API & SDK Docs 7.0.0

-This guide shows how to integrate PubNub real-time messaging in Dart using:
-- Flutter app development
-- Non-Flutter platforms (server-side, CLI, etc.)

-Core API usage is the same; UI/lifecycle differs.
+Core concepts shown: setting up a connection, sending messages, and receiving messages in real time with Flutter and non-Flutter Dart.
+Use separate keysets for dev/prod.

 ## Overview

-- Initialize the SDK with publish/subscribe keys and a UserId.
-- Subscribe to channels and listen for messages and presence.
-- Publish JSON-serializable messages (< 32 KiB).
+The Dart SDK provides a simple interface for PubNub real-time messaging across:
+- Flutter app development (mobile/web)
+- Non-Flutter platforms (server-side, CLI)

+Lifecycle and UI differ, but core API usage is the same.

 ## Prerequisites